gazebosim/docs/dome/Manipulating_models.md

 ## Component Inspector

-The Component Inspector plugin is included in `shapes.sdf`.
 With this plugin, you can select an entity to display some of its attributes, including its pose, whether or not wind is acting on it, whether or not it's static, and more.
 The plugin also displays the gravitational and magnetic fields of your world.